Types of police and criminal justice data breaches

 A police or criminal justice data breach can lead to both financial and/or identity theft.
 And the result of either of these can be devastating.
 With enough information, cybercriminals can apply for credit in your name, set up fraudulent bank accounts and access your existing accounts.

 Even if you haven’t lost out financially after a police or criminal justice data breach, this doesn’t mean that there is “no harm done.”
-A personal data breach is a 21st-century version of being burgled.
+A personal data breach is a 21st-century version of being burgled, and, on that same note, a breach of confidentiality by a police officer is extremely serious.
 If a criminal came into your home and stole your private information, you would be distressed.
 So why should you feel any less upset at having your personal data taken?

 Being the victim of a crime can have a significant impact on you mentally and physically.
-Of course, everyone reacts differently, but for some people, the effects can include a lack of sleep, feeling ill, unsettled or confused.
+Of course, everyone reacts differently, but for some people, the effects of the police leaking confidential information can include a lack of sleep, feeling ill, unsettled or confused.
 Stress can also affect your friends, your family and your job.

 The full impact of a police or criminal justice data breach is not always immediate.